hsf-training/hsf-training-databases-basics/_episodes/10-text-based-search.md

 ```
 {: .source}

-> ## Search for documents with words "chrenkov" or  "trigger" .
+> ## Search for documents with words "cherenkov" or  "trigger" .
 >
 > Retrieve documents with match phrase query.
 >